 The thought of getting pregnant at the age of 40 might be scary for some women.
-Even though getting pregnant in your early 40s without any fertility treatment is possible, your chances of conceiving naturally are far lower than what it was when you were in your 20s or 30s.
+Even though getting pregnant in early 40s is possible without any fertility treatment, the chances of conceiving naturally are far lower than what it was when you were in your 20s or 30s.
 This means that conceiving naturally is not impossible in your 40s, but it may take longer.
 This is due to the rapid decline in fertility, which starts in your early 30s.
 Again, it may not be impossible to get pregnant in your 40s, but it’s definitely not the norm.
 With modern fertility techniques, you can even get pregnant in your late 40s or in some rare cases, after menopause.
-Here are a few things that you should know about getting pregnant in your 40s.
+RSMC fertility clinic – San Diego & Irvine provides a few things that you should know about getting pregnant in your 40s.

 Every woman is different so age cannot absolutely define fertility in a woman.
-In general, it can be concluded that a woman’s fertility does decline over time, even though the exact year cannot be predicted.
-For most women, their reproductive potential drops significantly after the age of 35 and by the age of 40, there is less than a 10% chance of conceiving naturally in any given month.
+In general, one can conclude that a woman’s fertility does decline over time.
+Although the exact year is uncertain.
+For most women, their reproductive potential drops greatly after the age of 35.
+By the age of 40, there is less than a 10% chance of natural conceiving in any given month.

 Every woman is born with all the eggs they will ever have, which is over a million.
 By the time they reach puberty, around 300,000 to 500,000 eggs remain in their ovaries.
-However, from the remaining eggs, only around 300 will ever become mature and released during ovulation.
-As a woman ages the number of quality of eggs declines.
-As menopause approaches, her ovaries response to the hormones responsible for triggering ovulation also declines rapidly.
+However, from the remaining eggs, only around 300 becomes mature and released during ovulation.
+As a woman ages the number and quality of eggs decline.
+As menopause approaches, her ovaries response to the hormones that are responsible for triggering ovulation, also declines rapidly.
 Therefore, the odds of getting pregnant at the age of 45 are extremely low.

-Healthy living is essential if you are willing to get pregnant after the age of 40.
-A healthy diet, exercising regularly, maintaining a healthy weight and not smoking will definitely give you the best chance at conceiving naturally.
+Healthy living is essential if you want to get pregnant after the age of 40.
+A healthy diet, regular exercise, maintaining a healthy weight and not smoking will definitely give you the best chance to conceive naturally.
 Remember, the calendar is working against you when you’re trying to conceive.
 By practicing healthy living you can improve your chances of successful conception and having a healthy baby.
 However, it is equally important to consult your physician or a fertility clinic to have a full fertility checkup.
 Approximately 30% of infertility cases involve male factor and sometimes it’s not possible to pinpoint a precise cause.

 One of the most common causes of fertility problems in women, apart from age, is damage to one or both fallopian tubes and endometriosis.
 Endometriosis is caused when the cells that are generally inside the womb, lie outside the womb.
 There are other risks factors which include fibroids, infections such as chlamydia, cancer, thyroid disease, chronic conditions such as diabetes, asthma and certain medications such as antidepressants.
 Maintaining a healthy lifestyle can help you avoid all such conditions and increase your fertility.

 Statistically getting pregnant in your 40s, increases certain risks to you as well as the baby.
 You are more likely to experience a miscarriage or may suffer from high blood pressure.
-Mitigating actions can be taken against these dangers to obtain the right level of antenatal care.
+It is possible to take Mitigating actions against these dangers to obtain the right level of antenatal care.
 Also, the risk of chromosomal abnormalities for your baby significantly increases.
-That’s the reason why we at Reproductive Sciences Medical Center screen for such abnormalities, thereby reducing the risk.
+That’s the reason why Reproductive Sciences Medical Center fertility clinic – San Diego & Irvine screen for such abnormalities, thereby reducing the risk.

 Natural conception is possible around the age of 42.
 IUI is one of the simplest and straightforward assisted fertility procedures that can increase the chances of getting pregnant.
-IUI is a procedure in which sperm from a male partner or a sperm donor is placed directly onto the woman’s uterus, which increases the chances of conceiving significantly.
+IUI is a procedure in which sperm from a male partner or a sperm donor is placed directly onto the woman’s uterus.
+This increases the chances of conceiving significantly.

-In Vitro Fertilization (IVF) is the most known Assisted Reproduction Technique.
-Here the embryos are created with eggs and sperm in a specialized laboratory.
+In Vitro Fertilization (IVF) is the most popular Assisted Reproduction Technique.
+Here the embryo creation takes place with eggs and sperm in a specialized laboratory.
 The resulting embryos are then transferred to the recipient’s uterus.